Balos87/Balos87/README.md

 <br/>
 <br/>

-- 🔭 I’m currently working on personal projects (private repos atm). 🔱
+- 🔭 I’m currently working on personal projects (private repos atm).
-- 💬 Ask me about collabs or help with anything, if I'm able, I would love to help. 🤓
+- 💬 Ask me for help with anything, if I'm able, I would love to help.
-- 📫 How to reach me: go to my portfolio and contact, it's all there! 🤩
+- 📫 How to reach me, visit my linkedin and throw me a message.
-- ⚡ Fun fact: Obsessed with armwrestling. 🦾
+- ⚡ Fun fact: Obsessed with armwrestling. 💪💪💪